The Importance of Accessibility Compliance in Multifamily

 “HUD has made it a priority to reduce the instances of injury to residents at senior properties, including producing the 36-page report Overcoming Obstacles to Policies for Preventing Falls by the Elderly in 2017.
 Many of these falls are caused by amenities or design features that are not in compliance.
 Recent cases against owners by the Department of Justice have shown some owners that the threat of lawsuits is real.
 We are seeing an increase in understanding about accessibility coming from regulatory agencies and they are starting to find owners out of compliance for accessibility issues.”

 One way owners and managers might be encouraged to ensure accessibility on their properties is to inform them that they may receive discounts on their property and liability insurance if they have a third party perform a detailed accessibility plan.
-According to Megan Davidson, an insurance expert and sales executive with Propel Insurance, insurance agencies are always looking for ways to reduce or mitigate risk on multifamily properties.
+According to Megan Davidson, an insurance expert and Vice President at Alliant Insurance Services, insurance agencies are always looking for ways to reduce or mitigate risk on multifamily properties.
 Providing proof that the owner of a property has had an accessibility plan done could lead to a reduction of the insurance premium through a discount.

 “We want our clients to be proactive about reducing liability at their properties.
 Reducing claims and preventing injuries is a goal shared by everyone.
 Having a plan of action to correct areas of non-compliance or issues allows us to charge less for an insurance premium,” Davidson says.